microsoft/synthetic-data-showcase/README.md

 Use of our differential privacy synthesizer is recommended for **repeated data releases** where cumulative privacy loss must be quantified and controlled and where provable guarantees against all possible privacy attacks are desired.

 Any differentially-private dataset should be evaluated for potential risks in situations where missing, fabricated, or inaccurate counts of attribute combinations could trigger inappropriate downstream decisions or actions.
-Our DP synthesizer prioritises the release of actual counts (with minimal noise) of actual combinations (with minimal fabrication).
+Our DP synthesizer prioritises the release of accurate combination counts (with minimal noise) of actual combinations (with minimal fabrication).

 # K-anonymity